 If you’re a US citizen, green card holder, or US/Honduran dual citizen, and you have been living in Honduras but you didn’t know you had to file a US tax return, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don’t delay though, in case the IRS comes to you first.

-If you spend at least three months in a year in Honduras, you are considered a resident for tax purposes.
+If you spend at least 90 days in a year in Honduras, you are considered a resident for tax purposes.
 Honduran income tax rates are relatively low, ranging from 0% to 25%.
 Residents are taxed on their worldwide income.
 Capital gains are taxed as income.

 We strongly recommend that if you have any doubts or questions about your tax situation as a US expat living in Honduras that you contact a US expat tax specialist.